spiral/docs/orm/relations.md

 > Simply declare HAS_MANY inversion to link multiple photos to morphed parent.

 ## Many To Many
-One of the most powerful ORM relations MANY_TO_MANY provides you ability to link many records from different tables using pivot table.
-Such relation can automatically scaffold such pivot table with or withour custom user columns.
-In addition to that you are able to set WHERE and WHERE_PIVOT conditions to customize your relations.
+One of the most powerful and complex ORM relations MANY_TO_MANY provides you ability to link many records from different tables using pivot table.
+Such relation can automatically scaffold needed pivot table with or withour custom user columns.
+In addition, you are able to set WHERE and WHERE_PIVOT conditions to customize your relations.

 To define MANY_TO_MANY relation, first of all let's create new model `Role` using CLI command "spiral create:record role -f id:primary -f name:string":